 Keto Creme Brûlée

-Besides the fact each ramekin only has 1 gram net carbs, the crispy texture of the torched monk fruit is the best part of the brûlée.
+The crispy texture of the torched monk fruit might just be the best part of this guilt-free brûlée.
 The caramelized pudding-like base does come in a very close second, though.

 Servings: 4 ramekins

 - 2 cups heavy cream Paleo option: 1 can of coconut milk

 - 2 tablespoons powdered monkfruit Paleo option: 1/3 cup coconut sugar